helloman37/xtreamcodes/README.md

 # Simple IPTV Admin Panel (PHP 7.4–8)
 (Keep in mind, player_api is screwed.
 The app I mention?
 Works.
 Will be released once finished.
 ENJOY!!!!)

+About the app at this point: It works on Android TV, and Android phones.
+I am implimenting some features to make it work great before releasing it here.
+The full source? hmmm I do not know if I will release that, maybe just a apk.

+I know the answer already, should I release the full source code here?
+Or... maybe Codecanyon that thing?

 > ⚠️ Work in progress – not production-ready yet.
 Use this as a base to build your own panel.

 This project is a lightweight IPTV management panel written in pure PHP 7.4 with MySQL, designed to manage streams you legally obtain (for example Pluto TV and other free OTT sources).